kyverno/website/content/en/Community/_index.md

 Thanks for your interest in contributing!
 We welcome all types of contributions and encourage you to read our [contribution guidelines](https://github.com/kyverno/kyverno/blob/main/CONTRIBUTING.md) for next steps.

-The project contributors use a combination of [GitHub discussions](https://github.com/kyverno/kyverno/discussions), [GitHub Wiki](https://github.com/kyverno/kyverno/wiki) for design documents, and the [#kyverno-dev Slack channel](https://kubernetes.slack.com/archives/C032MM2CH7X) for notes on the development environment, project guidelines, and best practices.
+The project contributors use a combination of [GitHub discussions](https://github.com/kyverno/kyverno/discussions) and the [#kyverno-dev Slack channel](https://kubernetes.slack.com/archives/C032MM2CH7X) for notes on the development environment, project guidelines, and best practices.

+Developer documentation is available in the [DEVELOPER.md](https://github.com/kyverno/kyverno/blob/main/DEVELOPMENT.md) file.

+**NOTE:** Developer documentation was previously available in the ([GitHub Wiki](https://github.com/kyverno/kyverno/wiki)) but is no longer maintained there.

+To start contributing, take a look at available issues in the [Good First Issues](https://github.com/orgs/kyverno/projects/10) project.

 ## Join Kyverno Adopters